DNPLab/DNPLab/docs/source/auto_examples/plot_exampleDNPOnOff.rst

     .. _sphx_glr_auto_examples_plot_exampleDNPOnOff.py:

-01 - Microwave On/Off Signal
+02 - Microwave On/Off Signal
 ============================

-This first example demonstrates how to import two NMR spectra, one recorded with a microwave power of 0 W (off-signal) and one with a microwave power of 2 W (on-signal).
+This example demonstrates how to import two NMR spectra (Prospa format), one recorded with a microwave power of 0 W (off-signal) and one with a microwave power of 2 W (on-signal).
 The spectra are recorded using a Magritek Kea system.

 The example script has three different sections: